IN THIS GUIDE

 Make sure you use crocks to cover drainage holes at the base so that these do not become blocked and water can drain through.

-Another important part of the puzzle involves choosing the right bulbs to plant.
-There are many different options to choose from.
+Another important piece of the puzzle is choosing the right bulbs to plant – and there are many different options to choose from.

-That way, you will have flowers for pollinators at this crucial time of the year, and also extend the period of visual appeal.
+That way, you will have flowers for pollinators at each crucial time of the year, and also extend the period of visual appeal.

 If you select the right combinations of bulbs, you can sometimes layer these in a single container to make a bulb lasagne.